If you’re a carpenter or woodworker, you’ve most likely had some bad experiences with belt sanders.

 Overall, the Makita 9903 is handy belt sander that’s worth every cent.
 Well-balanced and easy to handle, this belt sander’s a quality product that’s definitely worth your consideration.

-2. Hitachi Belt Sander SB8V2– with Trigger Lock and Soft Grip Handles
+2. Hitachi Belt Sander SB8V2– Best for Carpenter

 The Hitachi SB9V2 comes with a 9.0 AMP motor with speeds of 1,475 feet per minute.
 It’s equipped with a handy tracking for convenience and visibility while sanding.
 For better handling, the sander is designed with a soft rubber grip that guarantees no slips, mistakes, or accidents.
 Its v-belt is wear-resistant against the common wear and tear of time and usage.